acino/jump-source/README.md

 ## Usage

+### Jumping between source file and test file

 1. Open a source file that has a corresponding test file, or a test file.
-2. Open the command palette with Ctrl + Shift + P and choose the `jumpSource` command.
+2. Open the command palette with Ctrl + Shift + P and choose the Jump to/from test command.
 You may also use the keyboard shortcut Ctrl + O T.

+### Jumping to the closest index file

+1. Open a source file och test file.
+2. Open the command palette with Ctrl + Shift + P and choose the Jump to index file command.
+You may also use the keyboard shortcut Ctrl + O I.

+The extension will jump to the index file of the current folder.
+If the active file is in the test sub folder it will jump to the index file in the parent folder.

 ## Release Notes

 Releases of jumpSource for VS Code.

+### 1.1.0

+Adds support for jumping to the closest index file.

 ### 1.0.1